 If you have a discount or complementary admission pass, please click here.

 Due to our unexpected closure in March, we have extended all Museum Memberships.
 If you have not yet received an email or letter from us outlining your member benefits, visit our Member Help page.

 Unfortunately, not at this time.
 You are permitted to bring your own food and drink into the Museum, but please note that table space will be distanced and limited.
 As always, food and drinks are not permitted in the galleries.
 Please remember to discard your items in appropriate receptacles.

-Wheelchairs and strollers are still available for guest checkout.
+Wheelchairs are still available for guest checkout.
 They are sanitized before and after every use.
-At this time the coat check is closed.
+Strollers are currently not available and at this time the coat check is closed.

 Continue Exploring Online

 Still not ready to return to the Museum in person?
 You can continue exploring NHMU online.
 Take a Virtual Field Trip of our exhibitions led by one of the Museum's scientists or expert educators.
 Admire the Rio Tinto Center's breathtaking galleries in 360 Tours powered by Google's Poly.
 Download and play Save Your Stream!, the award-winning digital interactive featured in our special exhibition, Nature All Around Us.
 Read about the Museum's latest science and research on our blog.
 And, stay connected with us on Facebook, Instagram, and Twitter, or via our email newsletter.

 Questions or concerns, compliments or feedback regarding the Museum's reopening?
 Send us an email.